-If you’re new to baking, a loaf is perhaps the most approachable and forgiving place to start.
-Even the word ‘loaf’ suggests simplicity and comfort.
-Realistically there’s very little chance of things going south!
-The method is a straight forward wet and dry mix-in-a-bowl story.
-There’s no creaming and artful frosting involved, just downright easy and doable baking.
-If banana bread is a family favourite, then perhaps my Brown Butter Banana Bread should be your next port of call.
+If you’re intimidated by baking, a loaf is a forgiving place to start.
+Here, the recipe is a straight-forward mix-in-a-bowl story.
+There’s no creaming and frosting involved, just easy and doable baking.
+If banana bread is a family favourite, I hope you’ve tried my Brown Butter Banana Bread.
+It’s the recipe I make most often.

 Fudgy chocolate banana bread